-The public can view all transactions in a virtual currency blockchain on any computer connected to the Internet.
-However, the blockchain transactional history only reveals the date, the time, the amount (in virtual currency denominations), and the wallet addresses associated with a transaction.
+The public can view all transactions in a blockchain on any computer connected to the Internet.
+However, the blockchain transactional history only reveals the date, the time, the amount, and the wallet addresses associated with a transaction.
 The blockchain does not identify the actual identities of the wallet owners.
 There are nearly a thousand virtual currencies, but the most widely known and largest by capitalization is Bitcoin.

 Other currencies mimicking Bitcoin that use blockchain technology are known as alternative coins or Altcoins for short.